gatsbysghost/devsecops_exercise/README.md

 The output of this will be `[1, 2, 3, 4, 5, 6]`

 N.B., this functionality is only guaranteed to work in `bash`.
-Other shells may fail to parse the list arguments.
+Other shells may fail to parse the list arguments (`zsh` is known to throw an error).

 ### Running the program in a Docker container